-Dr. Erin Godfrey is associate professor of Applied Psychology in the Psychology and Social Intervention program in the Steinhardt School of Culture, Development, and Education.
+Dr. Erin Godfrey directs NYU's Institute of Human Development and Social Change.
+She is an associate professor of Applied Psychology in the Psychology and Social Intervention program in the Steinhardt School of Culture, Development, and Education.
 She received her BA in Psychology and Policy from Oberlin College and her PhD in Community and Developmental Psychology from New York University’s Graduate School of Arts and Sciences.
 Prior to beginning her doctoral studies, she conducted policy research at The Urban Institute in Washington, DC.

-- the psychological processes that underlie youth’s responses to systemic oppression,
+- the processes and contexts that underlie people's understanding of and responses to systemic oppression and social inequity,

-- the psychological and developmental consequences of these responses, and
+- the psychological and social consequences of these responses, and

-- the ways in which systemic oppression is enacted, or disrupted, in the immediate settings and contexts youth inhabit.
+- the ways in which systemic oppression is enacted, or can be disrupted, in critical settings and contexts, such as education and juvenile legal systems.

 She examines how these issues play out in a wide variety of settings, including classrooms, out-of-school and community-based programs, welfare and anti-poverty settings, juvenile justice systems, and neighborhoods.
 She also takes an intersectional lens in her approach to these questions, examining how multiple forms of power, privilege and marginalization intersect to inform people’s responses to and enactment or disruption of inequity, and shape their development and well-being.